crimson-unicorn/parsers/streamspot/README.md

 that is attached to each edge.
 Note that graph ID is no longer part of the edge, so the output file contains only a single graph as specified during parsing.

-The *stream* output graph, written to a differen file, again contains one line per edge, and each edge would look like this:
+The *stream* output graph, written to a different file, again contains one line per edge, and each edge would look like this:
 ```
 4 14 a:c:u:0:1:26
 ```